mindaffect/MindAffectSDKiOS/README.md

 - Precise and effective flickering;
 - Trial control;
 - Generic UI components that work well with noise tagging;
-- An in-app Developer screen with extra functionalities aimed at developers.
+- An in-app Developer screen with extra functionalities aimed at developers;
+- Some supporting functionalities, like Text to Speech.

 In upcoming Sections we discuss these in more detail.

+**Note**: A small set of non-crucial functionalities only work correctly on an iPad screen, such as the *Recordings* screen, which allows developers to inspect collected log files within their own app.

 ## System Integration

 Here you find an overview of our system architecure: https://drive.google.com/open?id=1rmdK3u1Vxe78UVQbCRCWk8BVX6N4iisN

 The 'Presentation' and 'Output' roles as depicted in this overview can be fulfilled by various devices.
-To this end a device needs to connect to the Recogniser and implement a certain communication protocol.
-By using this framework you do not need to worry about this: the framework provides standard UI to let your users connect their iOS device to the Recogniser and it handles all communication with the Recogniser.
+To this end a device needs to connect to the Decoder and implement a certain communication protocol.
+By using this framework you do not need to worry about this: the framework provides standard UI to let your users connect their iOS device to the Decoder and it handles all communication with the Decoder.

-## Brain Control Layer
+## Setup Brain Control

 Before users can start controlling your app using noise tagging, they need to perform a number of steps:
-1. Connect their iOS device with the Recogniser;
+1. Connect their iOS device with the Decoder;
 2. Check that the headset is fitted correctly;
 3. Calibrate the system.

-The NoiseTagging framework provides standard UI in which the user can perform all of these tasks, as well as inspect the status of the system.
-This UI consists of a number of screens, which collectively we refer to as the *Brain Control Layer*.
+The NoiseTagging framework provides two standard UIs in which the user can perform all of these tasks, as well as inspect the status of the system.
+For use cases where everything needs to brain-controllable – e.g. because users may be locked-in patients who want to be able to recalibrate the system without any help – the framework provides a number of screens which collectively we refer to as the *Brain Control Layer*.
+Alternatively a more streamlined – and prettier – UI is provided by the *Simplified Brain Setup UI*.

-If the NoiseTagging framework notices problems – e.g. a connection problem with the Recogniser –, it shows a special type of alert (see Section "Generic UI Components").
-If necessary, the user can go directly back into the Brain Control Layer from such an alert.

 ## Flicker